pasekji/bi-eha/imgur-bug-bounty.md

 ?>
 ```

-#### High level security Command Injection
+#### High-level security Command Injection
-In the high level, the developer goes back to the drawing board and puts in even more pattern to match.
+In the high level, the developer goes back to the drawing board and puts in even more patterns to match.
 But even this isn't enough.
 The developer has either made a slight typo with the filters and believes a certain PHP command will save them from this mistake.

 ##### High level security Command Injection vulnerable application